 Howbeit, winter time in Israel is cold and wet and not a good time for travel (MATTHEW 24:20).
 It would have been unwise for Joseph to have chosen late December for him, his wife and infant son to return to Bethlehem so as to be registered.
 Perhaps this places our first question mark upon this date.
 Unless we can find in Scripture something that suggests a winter birth, perhaps we should rethink the traditional date which we have all been taught.
 There is excellent documentation for an autumn birth, most favorably September 11th (see Jesus Christ Our Promised Seed, Victor Paul Wierwille) or perhaps September 29th (See The Companion Bible, E. W. Bullinger, appendix.
 179).

-From his book, Was Christ Born in Bethlehem?, page 194, Sir William Ramsay has this interesting comment concerning LUKE 2:8, where Luke notes that the shepherds were watching over their flock by night;
+From his book, Was Christ Born in Bethlehem?, page 194, William Ramsay has this interesting comment concerning LUKE 2:8, where Luke notes that the shepherds were watching over their flock by night;

 - In Asia Minor, at least, the pasturing of the flocks by night takes place only during the hot season and not in the winter.
 The sheep will not eat under the hot sun; they will stand idly in a dense crowd in any place where the semblance of shade can be found during the day, and during the night they scatter and feed.
 In cold weather they seek food during the day.